Dutch farmers protest in The Hague against emissions policy

-THE HAGUE, Netherlands (AP) — Angry Dutch farmers converged on The Hague on Wednesday in the latest protest against the government's plans to rein in emissions of nitrogen oxide.
+THE HAGUE, Netherlands (AP) — Thousands of angry Dutch farmers converged on The Hague on Wednesday in the latest protest against the government's plans to rein in emissions of nitrogen oxide.

 The demonstration comes a day before a debate in parliament on how to rein in emissions of the pollutant nitrogen oxide.
 Farmers believe they are being disproportionately targeted by lawmakers, saying that aviation, construction and other industries also are major polluters.

+Sieta van Keimpema of Farmers Defence Force, which organized the protest, said politicians should listen to farmers, whose plans would reduce emissions while also protecting jobs in the lucrative agriculture sector.

+“Our government sweeps farmers from the countryside and plants houses on the places where farmers' barns are demolished and memories of agriculture are erased,” Van Keimpema said.

-“Take the time to give the sector a chance to use far more effective ways to reduce emissions of nitrogen oxide, which we’ve already been doing for years,” said Ype Reinsma, a farmer from the northern province of Friesland.
+Ype Reinsma, a farmer who traveled to the protest from the northern province of Friesland, said lawmakers should “give the sector a chance to use far more effective ways to reduce emissions of nitrogen oxide, which we’ve already been doing for years,” said .

 “Why is everything aimed at the farmers?” he added.